espocrm/documentation/docs/administration/workflows.md

 # Workflows

-Workflows feature is available in [Advanced Pack](https://www.espocrm.com/extensions/advanced-pack/).
+A Workflows feature is available in [Advanced Pack](https://www.espocrm.com/extensions/advanced-pack/).

-Workflows automate your business process in an easy way.
+The Workflows tool automates your business processes in an easy way.
 You can access workflows from Administration panel.
 To create a workflow rule you need to define:

 * Target Entity – what entity type the workflow is applied to;
 * Trigger Type – how the workflow will be triggered;